keploy/keploy/README.md

 $ cd docker
 ```

-### 2. Create a *.env* file by copying and adjusting the example file
+### 2. Create a *.env* file by copying and adjusting the env.example file
+Docker will search for an *.env* file when no option specifies another environment file.
+Afterwards edit it with your preferred text editor.
 ```
 $ cp env.example .env
 ```

-### 3. Create the needed directores and set permissions (this orientates on the previous *mattermost-docker* structure and the
-   direcories can be changed in the *.env* file)
+### 3. Create the needed directores and set permissions (this orientates on the previous *mattermost-docker* structure and the direcories can be changed in the *.env* file)

 ```
 $ mkdir -p ./volumes/app/mattermost/{config,data,logs,plugins,client-plugins}